emremumcu/EFCore/EFCore/readme.md

 ﻿# Readme

 This is a starter template for ASP .Net Core MVC Applications.
-You can use this template as a boilerplate for your ASP .Net Core MVC Web applications.
+You can use this template as a boilerplate for your ASP .Net Core MVC Web applications...

 # Project Structure